What Utah Solar Companies Can Learn From Industry Service Debacles

 And that future customers will be aware of what to look for in a solar company from recent industry disasters.
 As a debt-free solar company highly respected by the Better Business Bureau, we feel it is our obligation to help both solar companies in the Beehive State and citizens belonging to the same area understand what makes a great solar company.

-If you’re a potential solar customer, and see a solar company spending a lot of money on advertising without them having been around very long, it may be a sign they are willing to become another debt-leveraged solar company.
-While this business model was popular within the industry 2 to 3 years ago, it’s led some Utah solar companies to their demise.
+If you’re a potential solar customer and see a solar company spending a lot of money on advertising, without them having been around very long, it may be a sign they are willing to become another debt-leveraged solar company.
+While this business model was popular within the industry two to three years ago, it’s led some Utah solar companies to their demise.